nikldev0/hugo-utilitybelt/README.md

     + Use the [samples](https://github.com/eduardoboucas/staticman/blob/master/staticman.sample.yml), consult the [docs](https://staticman.net/docs/configuration), or [lift one I made earlier](https://github.com/lockedatapublished/itsalockev2/blob/master/staticman.yml).
 4. Add style functionality to your theme / site by using `use_staticman_head.html` in your `<head></head>  ` e.g. `{{ partial "use_staticman_head.html" . }}`
 5. Customise comments CSS by adding a CSS file at `static/css/comments.css`
-6. Include the `use_staticman.html` partial in your layouts that you wish to have comments available on
+6. Include the `use_staticman.html` partial in your layouts that you wish to have comments available on.

 ## Snipcart
 See original article at <https://forestry.io/blog/snipcart-brings-ecommerce-static-site/>